isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

 permalink: /start-a-business/reserve-your-business-name/
 third_nav_title: Key Steps to Start
 accordion-new:
-  - title: Apply for Business Name - Sole Proprietorship/Partnership
+  - title: Apply for Business Name (Sole Proprietorship/Partnership)
     content: |
       Here's what you need to know to apply for a business name for a Sole Proprietorship or Partnership.